zenoss/ZenPacks.zenoss.LinuxMonitor/README.rst

    -  Inode Usage

 ..
 Note::
-   Filesystem will also show graphs from its related Logical Volume or Hard Disk.
+   Filesystems will also show graphs from its related Logical Volume or Hard Disk.

 ethernetCsmacd (in /Devices/Server/SSH/Linux)